zopefoundation/Zope/docs/zopebook/AppendixC.rst

 - *attrs*- - a dictionary containing the initial values of the attributes of the current statement tag.

-- *CONTEXTS*- - the list of standard names (this list).
-This can be used to access a built-in variable that has been hidden by a local or global variable with the same name.

 - *root*- - the system's top-most object: the Zope root folder.

 - *context*- - the object to which the template is being applied.